Locatalyze

 3.1%

-Unemployment rate — consistently below national average, supports stable consumer spending
+Unemployment rate — consistently below national average, supports stable spending

 ABS Labour Force Q1 2026